fbpx

 • They perform a thorough inspection of the interior and exterior.
 They take photos and measurements and make notes about the home’s condition and features.

-• After the home visit, the appraiser completes a very detailed Form 1004: Uniform Residential Appraisal Report.
+• An important aspect is comparing the home to other residences in the vicinity.
+After the home visit, the appraiser completes a very detailed Form 1004: Uniform Residential Appraisal Report.
 It’s colloquially known as a “ten-o-four”.

 2. Exterior-Only Appraisal

 • These reports are typically used for appraisal reviews if there is a dispute, or for a first-lien mortgage to buy or refinance a home.
-It may be for a stand-only second-lien mortgage done by a small bank.
+It may be for a stand-alone second-lien mortgage done by a small bank.
 There may also be a problem gaining access to the home.

 • The appraiser drives by the property.
 They may take photos of the exterior, but do not go inside—they make an extraordinary appraisal of the unseen interior.